-- Be listed on the enrollment form completed by the Subscriber; and - Be the Subscriber's spouse, Domestic Partner, or be under age 26 and the child of the Subscriber, spouse, or Domestic Partner. - For the Subscriber's spouse to be eligible for this plan, the Subscriber and spouse must not be legally separated. - For the Subscriber's Domestic Partner to be eligible for this plan, the Subscriber and Domestic Partner must: - Both be 18 years of age or older; - Share an intimate and committed relationship of mutual caring and a common residence; - Not be married or so closely related by blood that legal marriage or registered domestic partnership is prohibited; and - Both be mentally competent to consent to a contract when their domestic partnership began. - "Child" includes a stepchild, newborn, child placed for adoption, child placed in foster care, and child for whom the Subscriber, spouse, or Domestic Partner is the legal guardian.
+- Be listed on the enrollment form completed by the Subscriber; and - Be the Subscriber's spouse, Domestic Partner, or be under age 26 and the child of the Subscriber, spouse, or Domestic Partner. - For the Subscriber's spouse to be eligible for this plan, the Subscriber and spouse must not be legally separated. - For the Subscriber's Domestic Partner to be eligible for this plan, the Subscriber and Domestic Partner must have a registered domestic partnership (except as otherwise permitted by your Contractholder). - "Child" includes a stepchild, newborn, child placed for adoption, child placed in foster care, and child for whom the Subscriber, spouse, or Domestic Partner is the legal guardian.
 It does not include a grandchild unless the Subscriber, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild. - A child age 26 or older can remain enrolled as a Dependent if the child is disabled, incapable of self-support because of a mental or physical disability, and chiefly dependent on the Subscriber for economic support. - The Dependent child's disability must have begun before the period he or she would become ineligible for coverage due to age. - Blue Shield will send a notice of termination due to loss of eligibility 90 days before the date coverage will end. - The Subscriber must submit proof of continued eligibility for the Dependent at Blue Shield's request.
 Blue Shield may not request this information again for two years after the initial determination.
 Blue Shield may request this information no more than once a year after that.
 The Subscriber's failure to provide this information could result in termination of a Dependent's coverage.